 And finally, you’ll see how VULTR rates against other VPS and cloud platform leaders such as DigitalOcean, Linode, and Cloudways for WordPress hosting.

-Wow, I can’t believe we’re already at the end of another year and on part #5 of the VMinstall VPS series!
+I can’t believe we’re already at the end of another review and on part #5 of the VMinstall VPS series.

-Spinning up VMs on cloud platforms for my reviews has been a fantastic learning experience, and we still have time for one more before 2017 is history!
+Spinning up VMs on cloud platforms for my reviews has been a fantastic learning experience.

 Before we get started with this VULTR review, here’s something that caught my attention this week.